-The overall requirements for renewal expenditure are expected to increase over the 10 year period.
-This is a result of the increasing asset base and many asset types reaching the end of their economic lives.
-This is evident with buildings (especially internal fit outs and heating systems), playgrounds, court facilities, pool plant and equipment, car park/driveway surfaces reserve toilet facilities etc. Summary renewal costs are indicated for service areas in the report where these are of concern.
-The graph below shows the forecast over the 10 year period.
-The high level of expenditure in 2022/23 relates to the replacement of Leeston Library building.
+The overall requirements for renewal expenditure are expected to increase along with the asset base and many asset types reaching the end of their economic lives.
+This is evident with buildings (especially internal fit outs and heating systems), playgrounds, court facilities, pool plant and equipment, car park/driveway surfaces reserve toilet facilities etc.